Bixkitts/dhcp-mac-hunter/README.md

 # Building
 Open the solution in Visual Studio and make a Release Build.
-The only external dependency required is libssh, which has it's own dependencies like zlib and libssl.
+The only external dependency required is libssh version 0.10.x.
+Preferably install the latest version with vcpkg on windows and activate the include headers and the project should compile. vcpkg should then install all of libssh's dependecies along with libssh itself.

 # About
 This software is for finding a device by MAC or IP on the entire network.